ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 ```
 {: pre}

-A successful response has a confirmation of acceptance for deletion and response that contains the target information.
+A successful response has a confirmation of acceptance for deletion and a response that contains the target information.
 Status of mount target shows _deleting_ while the deletion is underway.

 The following example is the response to a delete request of a mount target where `access_control_mode` is `security_group`.
 The response shows the security group and subnet.
 You can also see the specifics of the reserved IP address that was used for the virtual network interface of the mount target in the `primary_ip` section.
 By default the virtual network interface is deleted along with the mount target when the mount target is deleted.